Frequently Asked Questions

 - How do I generate the selections?

-Go to The Value Machine page at the link above and click run.
+Go to The Value Machine page at the link above and click the button to run the type of scan you require - All Races, Meeting or Specific race.
 The current value priced selections will appear as soon as the live markets have been scanned - normally just 2 or 3 seconds.

 - How do I place the bets?

 The value bet info will contain full details for each selection.
 These details will include the race, the selection, the advised price and the bookmaker(s) offering that price.
 Try to place the bet as soon as possible after you run The Value Machine as these are price sensitive selections and you need to achieve the advised price if possible.

 - Where do I place the bets?

 I advise having accounts with all the bookmakers we are currently scanning:

 Bet365, Skybet, Boylesports, Betfred, BetVictor, Paddy Power, Sport Nation, Sporting Index, 888sport, Ladbrokes, Coral.
 William Hill, BetfairSportsbook, Betway, 10Bet, Unibet, SBK, Novibet, SpreadEx, Mansion Bet

 When placing your bets, always try and select a bookmaker that offers Best Odds Guaranteed (B.O.G).
 If none of the B.O.G. bookmakers are offering the price, always go with the firm offering the best price.
 Most of these selections will shorten by the time of the race so we will get the best of it most of the time.